KawalaE/anime-radar/README.md

 - [x] Detailed Anime Information: View descriptions, characters, trailers, and suggested animes for deeper exploration.
 - [x] React Query: Efficiently fetch and cache data from the Jikan API for a smooth user experience.
 - [x] React Router: Seamless navigation between different sections of the app.
+- [X] Test Application with Mock Service Worker and Vitest.

 ---